sulu/sulu/UPGRADE.md

 ## release/2.0

+### RouteManagerInterface / RouteRepositoryInterface changed

+In the `RouteManagerInterface` a new method was introduced `createOrUpdateByAttributes`.
+In the `RouteRepositoryInterface` a new method was introduced `persist`.

 ### NavigationItem

 The `NavigationItem` class used in the `Admin` classes still had some properties that are not used anymore in Sulu 2.0.